Skip to main content

 Common Questions

-Q: Can I have different rules for different projects?
+Q: Can I have different guidelines for different projects?
 A: Yes!
-Each project's forge.yaml file can have its own custom rules.
+Each project's AGENTS.md file can have its own specific guidelines.

-Q: How many rules can I add?
-A: There's no hard limit, but we recommend starting with 5-10 rules and growing gradually.
+Q: How many guidelines can I add?
+A: There's no hard limit, but we recommend starting with 5-10 guidelines and growing gradually.

-Q: Do rules apply to all AI models?
-A: Yes, custom rules work with all supported AI models in Forge.
+Q: Do guidelines apply to all AI models?
+A: Yes, project guidelines work with all supported AI models.

-Q: Can I share rules between projects?
-A: You can copy rules between forge.yaml files, or create a template for your organization.
+Q: Can I share guidelines between projects?
+A: You can copy guidelines between AGENTS.md files, or create a template for your organization.

-Custom rules transform AI coding from a series of corrections into a smooth, standards-compliant workflow.
-Your AI learns your team's way of doing things once, then applies that knowledge consistently across every project.
+Project-specific guidelines transform AI coding from a series of corrections into a smooth, standards-compliant workflow.
+Your AI learns your team's way of doing things once through your AGENTS.md file, then applies that knowledge consistently across every development session.

 To maximize your team's productivity with Forge, explore these complementary guides: